NicolasSimard/ENT/README.md

 # ENT
 An experimental number theory repo.

 This repo contains a few number theory computations and experimentations.
-So far, it contains computaion with modular forms.
+So far, it contains computation with modular forms.